jbgithub22/jbgithub22/README.md

 For projects on Data, Machine Learning, Web Apps and other topics.

 ## About Me
-I am a passionate Tech Enthusiast with a background in design and architecture.
+I am a Tech Enthusiast with a background in design and architecture.
 My expertise spans across various facets of data science and engineering, including machine learning, business intelligence, data visualization, and web applications.
 With a strong foundation in SQL, Python, and data pipeline construction, I am dedicated to transforming raw data into actionable insights and impactful solutions.

 ## Projects Overview
 This GitHub repository serves as a comprehensive showcase of my work, featuring a diverse array of projects that highlight my skills and interests in data engineering and data science.
 Below is a brief overview of the key areas and projects you will find here: